Ive (group): 2017–2021: Pre-debut activities

+2021–2022: Debut with Eleven, and Love Dive and After Like

-On November 2, Starship Entertainment announced that they would be debuting a new girl group, their first since WJSN in 2016.
+On November 2, 2021 Starship Entertainment announced that they would be debuting a new girl group, their first since WJSN in 2016.
 The members were revealed from November 3 to 8 (in order: Yujin, Gaeul, Wonyoung, Liz, Rei, and Leeseo).
 On November 8, Starship confirmed that the group would debut on December 1, followed two days later by the announcement of the title of the group's first single album as Eleven.
 On December 1, the group released their debut single album, Eleven, led by the single of the same name.
 The group made their broadcast debut on KBS2's Music Bank on December 3, performing "Eleven".

-On the Billboard charts dated the week of December 14, "Eleven" ranked at number nine on the World Digital Song Sales chart and charted on the Billboard Global 200 and Billboard Global Excl.
-US charts for fourteen consecutive weeks.
-The song also topped Billboard's Hot Trending Songs chart, debuting atop the Top User Generated Songs chart of Billboard Japan, and entered the Japan Hot 100 chart.
-Meanwhile, Ive charted on the Billboard Artist 100 for the first time.